 Alma is a very small city located in the state of Georgia.
 With a population of 3,380 people and three constituent neighborhoods, Alma is the 192nd largest community in Georgia.

-Alma is a blue-collar town, with 39.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Alma is a city of production and manufacturing workers, professionals, and sales and office workers.
-There are especially a lot of people living in Alma who work in teaching (9.63%), sales jobs (9.23%), and management occupations (8.67%).
+Because occupations involving physical labor dominate the local economy, Alma is generally considered to be a blue-collar town.
+37.06% of the Alma workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Alma is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Alma who work in sales jobs (11.73%), management occupations (8.00%), and office and administrative support (6.36%).

 Alma is an extremely ethnically-diverse city.
 The people who call Alma home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Alma residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Alma include English, German, Jamaican, and Scottish.
+Important ancestries of people in Alma include Irish, German, English, British, and Moroccan.

 The most common language spoken in Alma is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Polish.